Ayush2832/Cloud_project/README.md

-### Deployed a Scalable Golang Web Application on Azure:
+# Deployed a Scalable Golang Web Application on Azure
+### This is a simple cloud project where we create a docker image of our golang web-server and then create a docker image from it.
+After that we simply run this image in VMSS in azure and then finally add the load balancer with it.
+### Steps of the project.

 1. Firt we created a simple golang web server.
 For that we use net/http package.
 ```go